wilsonify/wilsonify.github.io/content/recipes/ROASTED BEET HUMMUS156.md

 ## Instructions
 0. peel, roast, and chop beets

 1 In a food processor or blender, combine the beets, chickpeas, garlic, tahini, olive oil, citrus juices, and salt.
-Run that shit until everything looks smooth.
+Run that    until everything looks smooth.
 If it’s getting caught up, add a TBL of water to help it out.
 Done.

 2 To make the crumble: Just chop up the walnuts all teeny tiny and mix them in a small bowl with the dill, green onions, and salt.

 3 Sprinkle the walnut-herb mixture over the dip and serve.
 The dip is awesome cold or at room temperature and can totally be made a day ahead.
-Save the crumble for the day of, though, so those herbs stay looking all green and shit.
+Save the crumble for the day of, though, so those herbs stay looking all green and   .